Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 -

-"No regular partner makes it hard to get into a rhythm or even have a support system.
-I also experienced a very difficult call that triggered PTSD and severe depression, that I think was even harder to manage due to my isolation."
+"[Not having a] regular partner makes it hard to get into a rhythm or even have a support system.
+I also experienced a very difficult call that triggered PTSD and severe depression that I think was even harder to manage due to my isolation."

 -